elzurdo/elzurdo.github.io/_posts/2022-06-29-precision-is-the-goal.md

 ### HDI with ROPE Stop Criterion

-The HDI with ROPE in the most simplest terms examines if the lion's share of the posterior (called the *Highest Density Interval* or HDI) is within a range of interest (called the *Region or Practical Equivalence* or ROPE).
+In the most simplest sense, to determine if to accept a hypothesis (null or otherwise), the HDI with ROPE examines if the lion's share of the posterior (called the *Highest Density Interval* or HDI) is within a range of interest (called the *Region or Practical Equivalence* or ROPE).

 #### Highest Density Interval (HDI)
 The Highest Density Interval is a popular Bayesian way to calculate a region called a *credible interval* (somewhat similar to the *confidence interval* that Frequentists use).